Peter Hoffmann

 Convert the Himalayan Database to SQLite

-The Himalayan database is a record of expeditions in the Nepalese Himalayas and a unique source of knowledge about the history of the Himalaya mountaineering.
-The database is based on the expedition archives of Elizabeth Hawley, a longtime journalist based in Kathmandu, and it is supplemented by information gathered from books, alpine journals and correspondence with Himalayan climbers.
-The records go back until 1903.
+The Himalayan Database is a record of expeditions in the Nepalese Himalaya and a unique source of knowledge about the history of Himalayan mountaineering.
+The database is based on the expedition archives of Elizabeth Hawley, a longtime journalist based in Kathmandu, and it is supplemented by information gathered from books, alpine journals, and correspondence with Himalayan climbers.
+The records go back to 1903.

-The database was maintained by the legendary Elizabeth Hawley from Kathmandu until her retirement.
-If you are interested in some more details of the fascinating live of Elizabeth Hawley I can recommend the book I'll Call You in Kathmandu: The Elizabeth Hawley Story from Bernadette McDonald about the early days of Himalaya expeditions and the her live in Kathmandu.
+The database was maintained by the legendary Elizabeth Hawley in Kathmandu until her retirement.
+If you are interested in more details about the fascinating life of Elizabeth Hawley, I recommend the book I'll Call You in Kathmandu: The Elizabeth Hawley Story from Bernadette McDonald about the early days of Himalayan expeditions and her life in Kathmandu.

-In 2017, a new non-profit organization (The Himalayan Database) was established to continue the work of Elizabeth Hawley who retired in 2016.
-Elizabeth's long term assistant Billi Bierling has taken over the role as a Managing Director and continues to maintain and update the database with a team of record collectors in Kathmandu and around the world .
-As a result, version 2 of the Himalayan Database has now been released to the general public at no charge via Internet download.
+In 2017, a new non-profit organization (The Himalayan Database) was established to continue the work of Elizabeth Hawley, who retired in 2016.
+Elizabeth's long-term assistant Billi Bierling has taken over the role of Managing Director and continues to maintain and update the database with a team of record collectors in Kathmandu and around the world.
+As a result, version 2 of the Himalayan Database has now been released to the general public at no charge via internet download.

-The Himalayan database is a FoxPro application developed and maintained by Richard Salisbury who worked as a computer programmer at the University of Michigan and travelled to Nepal more than 50 times for trekking and expeditions.
-In 1991 after his encounter with Elizabeth Hawley they started to digitalize Elizabeth's notes and created the first version of the Himalayan database.
+The Himalayan Database is a FoxPro application developed and maintained by Richard Salisbury, who worked as a computer programmer at the University of Michigan and traveled to Nepal more than 50 times for trekking and expeditions.
+In 1991, after meeting Elizabeth Hawley, they started to digitize Elizabeth's notes and created the first version of the Himalayan Database.

-While there is a documentation available how to run the the FoxPro application with crossover on OSX, I have been more interested to directly query the contents from python, so I have written a small tool to convert it to a SQLite database.
+While documentation is available on how to run the FoxPro application with crossover on macOS, I was more interested in directly querying the contents from Python, so I wrote a small tool to convert it to a SQLite database.

-The current Himalayan database (version 2.3 with Autumn 2019-Winter 2019-Spring 2020 update) can be downloaded from Himalayan database download page.
+The current Himalayan Database (version 2.3 with Autumn 2019–Winter 2019–Spring 2020 update) can be downloaded from the Himalayan Database download page.

 $ mkdir download